The Three Types of Stress

 Stress is our built-in response to danger, a surge in hormones as we choose between fighting, fleeing, or freezing.
-The danger may be real or imagined, immediate or some time away; our bodies don’t know the difference.
+The danger may be real or imagined, immediate or farther away; our bodies don’t know the difference.

 Acute Stress.
-You know the feeling when you’re behind on a seemingly all-important deadline, you get a call from your child’s school asking you to come, or you just barely miss a serious car accident.
+You know the feeling when you’re behind on a seemingly all-important deadline and then you get a call from your child’s school asking you to come by or you barely miss a serious car accident.

-Your heart might race and your blood pressure rise.
-You sense of emergency might trigger a migraine or even chest pain.
+Your heart might race and your blood pressure might rise.
+Your sense of emergency might trigger a migraine or even chest pain.

-Other possible symptoms include irritability, anxiety and sadness; headaches, back pain, and gut problems.
-These may appear for a short time, but subside when the stress eases.
+Other possible symptoms include irritability, anxiety, sadness, headaches, back pain, and gut problems.
+These may appear for a short time and subside when the stress eases.

 Episodic acute stress.
 Some people experience these mini-crises regularly and live in a state of tension.
 They may be taking on too much or simply be overburdened by their lives.
-If you tend to worry, your body will be tense; other people walk around angry every day.
+If you tend to worry, your body will be tense or angry.